 MR2B is accessed when the Channel B MR pointer points to MR2, which occurs after any access to MR1B.
 Accesses to MR2B do not change the pointer.

-The bit definitions for mode register are identical to the bit definitions for MR2A, except that all control actions apply to the Channel B receiver and transmitter and the corresponding inputs and outputs.
+The bit definitions for mode registers 1 and 2 are identical to the bit definitions for MRA and MR2A except that all control actions apply to the Channel B receiver and transmitter and the corresponding inputs and outputs.